Olympic Sculpture Park: Background

 The idea of green space for large, monumental sculpture in Seattle was first discussed between Virginia and Bagley Wright, Mary and Jon Shirley (former president of Microsoft and Chairman of the Seattle Art Museum Board of Directors at the time), and then Seattle Art Museum director (and wife of William Gates Sr.) Mimi Gardner Gates.
 The idea grew further during a discussion in 1996 between Robert Measures, Martha Wyckoff, and Mimi Gardner Gates while stranded on a fly fishing trip in Mongolia due to a helicopter crash.
 Wyckoff, being a trustee of the Trust for Public Land, soon after began an effort to identify possible locations for the park.

 A $30 million gift from Mary and Jon Shirley established them as foundational donors.
-As part of constructing the sculpture park, $5.7 million were spent transforming 1000 ft of the seawall and underwater shoreline inside Myrtle Edwards park.
-A three level underwater slope was built with 50,000 tonnes of riprap.
+As part of constructing the sculpture park, $5.7 million was spent transforming 1000 ft of the seawall and underwater shoreline inside Myrtle Edwards park.
+A three-level underwater slope was built with 50,000 tonnes of riprap.
 The first level of the slope is large rocks to break up waves.
 The second is a flat "bench" level to recreate an intertidal zone.
-The lower level is covered with smaller rocks designed to attract sealife and large kelp.
-The aim for the recreated strand was to help revitalise juvenile salmon from the Duwamish River and serve as a test site for future efforts.
+The lower level is covered with smaller rocks designed to attract sea life and large kelp.
+The aim for the recreated strand was to help revitalize juvenile salmon from the Duwamish River and serve as a test site for future efforts.

 Community concerns

-Prior to construction of the park, some community members expressed concern that the Waterfront Streetcar would be shut down, as plans required demolition of the streetcar's maintenance and storage facility, located on a portion of the building site.
+Prior to the construction of the park, some community members expressed concern that the Waterfront Streetcar would be shut down, as plans required demolition of the streetcar's maintenance and storage facility, located on a portion of the building site.
 Although staff offered to modify the carbarn into a sculpture to fit into the park, the building was demolished and the line shut down in November 2005.
 The streetcar route, named by National Geographic Society as one of the 10 Great Streetcar routes, had been popular with tourists and locals.